 Moreover, female leaders seem to be preferring a transformational leadership style (Solomon and Steyn, 2017).
 According to think crisis–think female concept, an organisation in a state of decline represents a situation, in which the leadership characteristics viewed as required for success are female-oriented rather than male- oriented (Ryan and Haslam, 2005).
 One of the spontaneous explanations provided by participants in the qualitative study conducted by Ryan et al. (2007) referred to the belief that women possess abilities that are especially useful for leadership positions during times of crisis.
 For example, participants mentioned that communication skills and the ability to motivate others are qualities held by women that would be beneﬁcial in such circumstances.

-A stereotypical belief is that “women display a more transformational and contingent reward behavior, and fewer management-by-exceptions and laissez-faire behavior than men” (Vinkerburg et al., 2011).
-Bass et al. (2003) argue that a leader may use different styles atdifferent times based on the situation at any given time.
+A stereotypical belief is that “women display a more transformational and contingent reward behaviour, and fewer management-by-exceptions and Laissez-faire behaviour than men” (Vinkerburg et al., 2011).
+Bass et al. (2003) argue that a leader may use different styles at different times based on the situation at any given time.
 Pounder and Coleman (2002) note that the literature conﬁrms that female leaders tend to be more transformational than male leaders.
 Generally, women ﬁt into a “feminine model of leadership built around cooperation, collaboration, lower control for the leader and problem-solving based on intuition and rationality”, according to Jogulu and Wood (2006).
 Dwiedienawati et al. (2021) argue that the most effective leadership style in time of crises is transformational leadership because it is quick to respond to change.
-On the other hand, transactional leadership is focussed on exchanges, rewards and promises of rewards for performancebetween leader and followers.
-Additionally, Alban-Metcalfe and Alimo-Metcalfe (2007) have identiﬁed similar issues and that transformationalleadership is criticised for lacking morality and ethics.
+On the other hand, transactional leadership is focussed on exchanges, rewards and promises of rewards for performance between leader and followers.
+Additionally, Alban-Metcalfe and Alimo-Metcalfe (2007) have identiﬁed similar issues and that transformational leadership is criticised for lacking morality and ethics.
 From the study conducted by Eagly et al. (2003), research on gender and leadership suggests that transformational leadership is more congenial to female leaders.
-And we argue that such leadership behaviors constitute a prototype of ideal leaders.
+And we argue that such leadership behaviours constitute a prototype of ideal leaders.

 However, Muller-Kahle and Schiehll (2013) argue that female CEOs do not possess as much structural power as male CEOs when ﬁlling adual CEO/Chair role in the organisation.
 They posit that women are more likely to be given the less powerful role of CEO and President, instead of dual CEO and Chair roles.
 Nonetheless, it is important to note that “female CEOs are more likely to gain structural power if they are entrepreneurs, work in large companies, or possess an elite education” (Muller-Kahle and Schiehll, 2013).
 Moreover, this can conclude that women’s classical leadership styles are inclined to be more transformational than those of men and thus more focussed on aspects of leadership that anticipate effectiveness.